 We’ve learn a lot from those encounters.
 Watching the chef make a curry — and teach trainee cooks how to make a curry — is a participatory experience.
 There’s no fly on the wall research where David Thompson is involved.
 Spoons were also passed to this writer-photographer team to continually dip into pots and woks to understand how a dish evolves with each sprinkle of this and smattering of that to gain the depth and complexity of flavour that great Thai food has.
 As a consequence, our expectations of Thai cuisine are higher than ever and appear to increase with each meal we devour at Nahm.

-But we admire David Thompson for so much more than his kitchen craft and staggering knowledge of Thai food and its culinary history.
+But we admire chef David Thompson for so much more than his kitchen craft.
+There’s also his staggering knowledge of Thai food and its long culinary history.
 No person we know has got under the skin of a place — that place being Thailand — like David has, from his fluency in the Thai language to his deep understanding of the country and culture.
 But that’s not what we were at Nahm to chat about.

-An Interview with Chef David Thompson at Nahm Restaurant in Bangkok
+Chef David Thompson Interview at Nahm Restaurant in Bangkok

 Q. I’m interested to know what triggered all of this — Mum’s cooking?
 What’s your earliest food memory?